DraconDev/SamAI/tasks.md

 - [ ] be able to edit the current icons and folders, but how?
   - [ ] can we do right click menu on the icons and folders to edit them?
   - [ ] this could support delete and edit,
-- [ ] Simplify the search highlight, we have a search highlight feature that allows us to mark sites, this is not home tab but search tab related, we have various colors now but that is overall we should just have a
+- [ ] Simplify the search highlight, we have a search highlight feature that allows us to mark sites, this is not home tab but search tab related, we have various colors now but that is overall we should just have a favorite and hide feature, so we can favorite sites to show them at the top of search results with choose color decoration, and hide sites to not show them at all in search results
   - [ ] Its either favorite or hide

 ## Done